-9.8.
+9.9.
 Alternative Resolution

-In appropriate circumstances, a Complainant may be willing to resolve the situation before an investigation has started, finished or before a decision is made with the Sexual Violence Response Committee.
+a) In appropriate circumstances, a Complainant may be willing to resolve the situation before an investigation has started, finished or before a decision is made with the Sexual Violence Response Committee.
 A Respondent could also initiate this process by notifying the Student Intervention Specialist.
 Both parties must consent to this process voluntarily and are free from reprisal.
 At any stage during the process, either party may indicate that they would like to end the process or resume investigation.
 Information collected during this process is not to be used should the investigation continue unless all parties agree.

-- b) Examples of Alternative Resolutions include:
+b) Examples of Alternative Resolutions include:

-- Mediation
+- 1. Mediation

-- 2. Restorative Justice
+- 2. Education

-- Education
+- 3. Restorative Justice

 - 4. Or other similar methods

-- c) Preference for an alternative resolution can be submitted with the initial complaint report, or before the investigation begins.
+c) Preference for an alternative resolution can be submitted with the initial complaint report, or before the investigation begins.

-- d) Complainants can speak to the Sexual Violence Prevention and Education Coordinator, and Respondents can speak with the Student Intervention Specialist, for more information about options available.
+d) Complainants can speak to the Sexual Violence Prevention and Education Coordinator, and Respondents can speak with the Student Intervention Specialist, for more information about options available.